 Below are some strategies to help protect against ransomware.

-More elaborate strategies (revolve around the idea of making backup files inaccessible to ransomware, which usually runs in a regular user session or LocalSystem):
+More elaborate ransomware protection strategies revolve around the idea of making backup files inaccessible to ransomware, which usually runs in a regular user session or LocalSystem:

 - If a NAS or network share is used, make sure no one has write permissions to the backup folder, only the dedicated BC user.